 Strategy

-Our Strategic Plan 2018 – 2022 clarifies the association’s mission, vision and values while outlining a series of aims that will advocate for our members and strengthen the museum sector in Ireland.
+Our Strategy 2023-2027 clarifies the association’s mission, vision and values while outlining a series of aims that will advocate for our members and strengthen the museum sector in Ireland.

 • Context